sourcefrog/cargo-mutants/book/src/getting-started.md

 ## Prerequisites

-For cargo-mutants to give useful results, your tree must already

-1. Be built with `cargo build`, and
-2. Have reliable non-flaky tests that run under either `cargo test` or `cargo nextest`.
+For cargo-mutants to give useful results, your tree must already have reliable non-flaky tests that run under either `cargo test` or `cargo nextest`.

 If the tests are flaky, meaning that they can pass or fail depending on factors other than the source tree, then the cargo-mutants results will be meaningless.

 Cross-compilation is not currently supported, so the tree must be buildable for the host platform.

+Build tools other than Cargo are not supported today, but could in principle be added.

 ## Example